naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/graphshapiq_iclr25/README.md

 ```
 @inproceedings{graphshapiq_iclr25,
 title = {Exact Computation of Any-Order Shapley Interactions for Graph Neural Networks},
-author = {author = {Maximilian Muschalik and Fabian Fumagalli and Paolo Frazzetto and Janine Strotherm and Luca Hermes and Alessandro Sperduti and Eyke H{\"u}llermeier and Barbara Hammer}},
+author = {Maximilian Muschalik and Fabian Fumagalli and Paolo Frazzetto and Janine Strotherm and Luca Hermes and Alessandro Sperduti and Eyke H{\"u}llermeier and Barbara Hammer},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }